 I’m a big fan here of making things easier for yourself, and following a proven route!

 So, it can really save you time to follow a carved out path that is proven to work.
-For example investing in the step by step In-Flight Framework™ Program.
+For example investing in my Flight Club program.

-But, if you’ve got no other option than to plan your route yourself, here’s what is absolutely essential to include in it:
+But, if you’ve got no other option than to plan your route yourself, here’s what all travel plans should include: